 In need of help?
-Come to one of our Advice Centres to talk to welfare, education and careers advisers, counsellors and the work experience team.
-All our advice services are available to you if you're a current student at South Thames.
-If you're not a student, you can still get education advice.
+Come to our Advice Centre to talk to welfare, careers advisers, counsellors and to seek well-being/mental health support.
+All our advice services are available to you if you're a current student at South Thames College.
+If you're not a student, you can still get careers advice.
 All advice is free.

 If you feel that you are suffering with mental health issues, please take a look at this document which provides information on ways in which you can get support.